Microsoft/MCW-Lift-and-Shift-ARM/Hands-on Lab/HOL step-by-step - Azure Resource Manager.md

     ![In the Solution Explorer window, ARMHackathon is selected, and in the right-click menu, New is called out (1), and in its right-click menu, Deploy is called out(2).](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image30.png "Solution Explorer window")

+12. On the Deploy to Resource Group dialog box, choose **\<Create New...\>** from the **Resource group** dropdown.

-12. On the Create Resource Group dialog box, accept the default value for the name.
+13. On the Create Resource Group dialog box, accept the default value for the name.
 For the location, choose the **closest location to you**, and click **Create**.

     ![In the Create Resource Group window, the Create button is circled.](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image34.png "Create Resource Group window")

-13. When you are back on the Deploy to Resource Group dialog box, click **Deploy**.
+14. On the Deploy to Resource Group dialog box, click **Deploy**.
 After about a minute, your virtual network will be deployed to Azure.

     ![In the Deploy to Resource Group window, the Deploy button is circled.](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image35.png "Deploy to Resource Group window")

-14. View the created resource group and virtual network in the Azure Management Portal by clicking **Resource Groups** and clicking the **ARMHackathon**.
+15. View the created resource group and virtual network in the Azure Management Portal by clicking **Resource Groups** and clicking the **ARMHackathon**.